Receive HTTP Requests - Mule 4

-The HTTP connector has a Listener operation that receives requests over HTTP or HTTPS protocol.
-Receiving a request, and other incidents, initiate a Mule event.
+Anypoint Connector for HTTP (HTTP Connector) has a Listener operation that receives requests over the HTTP or HTTPS protocol.
+Receiving a request and other incidents initiate a Mule event.
 The event passes the request body to the next element of the flow as the message payload.
 In addition to the payload, the Mule message includes attributes.
 You can refer to attributes, such as headers, query parameters, and so on using HttpRequestAttributes syntax.

 The following diagram explains how to access information about the request.